 Dental implant recovery can be a complicated process when regular implants are inserted.
 Some patients quote feeling more discomfort during this time than at the time of the surgery.
 Recovery can take weeks if not months.
 You are likely to feel slight pain for up to 10 days.

 Nonetheless, patients should do their best to conduct proper aftercare.
 This helps alleviate soreness and ensure longevity of both mini dental implants and the traditional ones.
 Dental implant failure is almost always caused by patient noncompliance.

 Dentist error may happen.
-Make sure to go with someone who has a lot of experience with this type of restoration.
+Make sure to go with a provider who has a lot of experience with this type of restoration.

 Durability and longevity

 Both traditional and mini implants are composed of titanium alloy.
 This material is one of the strongest ones used in medicine.
 It is also biocompatible, which means bone fuses with it directly.

 Studies show that the length of the implant is more important than the diameter when it comes to stability.
 This is why this is comparable in both types.
 Some dentists still argue that minis are not able to withstand as much chewing force.